Fraser-Greenlee/fastpages/_posts/2021-03-11-Interpolating the internet.md

 Images are interpolated several times over to generate novel and strickingly different images.

 This is different to most content generators in that you can't see an output image and easily know how to find it in latent space.
-In the future algorithms will be needed to discover new images in these spaces ([see Kenith Stanley's talks for more info](https://youtu.be/lhYGXYeMq_E)).
+In the future algorithms will be needed to discover new images in these spaces ([see Kenith Stanley's interview for more info](https://youtu.be/lhYGXYeMq_E)).
 Perhaps processing interpolated images with OpenAI's new CLIP model will allow discovering new images?

 The final result would allow for fully automanus brainstorming.